ManuGira/IDEKeymaps/AutoHotkey/Notes.md

 ```

 ### Conditional.Hotkey(...)
 Condition
-The `Conditional` class from script `./Utils/Conditional.ahk`implement an alternative `HotKey(...)` function.
+The `Conditional` class from script `./Utils/Conditional.ahk` implements an alternative `HotKey(...)` function.
 You must provide a condition function when creating the hotkey.
 This is less laggy than the two builtin function.
 The function accept 2 parameters

 ```ahk
 #Requires AutoHotkey v2.0